 Graeber, who had served for six years as an assistant professor, challenged the non-renewal of his contract in September, claiming that the decision was politically motivated.
 An avowed anarchist as well as a famous anthropologist, Graeber alleged that his quite public radical views lay at the root of his dismissal.
 NYT: When Scholarship and Politics Collided at Yale.
 Without Cause: Yale Fires An Acclaimed Anarchist Scholar.
 David Graeber, PhD, is an Assistant Professor of Anthropology at Yale University, and the author of Toward an Anthropological Theory of Value: The False Coin of Our Own Dreams and Fragments of an Anarchist Anthropology, among many other scholarly publications.

 Last week Prof. Graeber was informed that his teaching contract at Yale would not be extended.
 However, it was not Graeber’s scholarship that was ever in question; rather it was his political philosophies that may have played a heavy hand in the administration’s unwarranted decision.
-David Graeber Fired From Yale Because of Politics.
+Graeber, a renowned anarchist scholar, recently spoke with CounterPuncher JOSHUA FRANK about the fiasco.
+As one of our other favorite anthropologists David Price put it, this "is a ghastly look under the hood at how academic knowledge is manufactured at America’s ‘finest’ institutions. " JOSHUA FRANK: Prof. David Graeber Fired From Yale Because of Politics.
 By Yvonne After a decision at a meeting convened by tenured faculty at the department of anthropology, Yale University, David Graeberâ€™s contract was not renewed.